 Legally?
 No, you don’t need a business checking account for business transactions if your business is not incorporated.
 But you really should have a business account for a number of reasons.

-In this post, we’ll provide an overview of the reasons you need a business bank account, even as a sole proprietor.
+In this post, we’ll provide an overview of the reasons you should have a business bank account for sole proprietorships, even if you don’t need one.

 The most important reason to have a business account is for tax purposes.
 It should go without saying that you want to maximize deductions.
 The best way to do that is to separate business expenses from personal expenses.
 Tax deductions exist for a reason—your business is supposed to receive them.
 Put your business in the best position to save money by separating your expenses.